-Testing is part of the national Test and Protect approach to containing the virus.
+Testing is part of the national Test and Protect approach to containing coronavirus (COVID-19).

 - someone you care for

 The 2 main coronavirus tests are:

 - polymerase chain reaction (PCR) – used mainly for people with symptoms

 - lateral flow device (LFD) – used for people who do not have symptoms

 The coronavirus test you should take depends on why you’re getting tested and whether you have symptoms.